melvinkcx/fastapi-events/README.md

 ## Dispatching events

-Events can be dispatched anywhere in the code, as long as they are dispatched before a response is made.
+Events can be dispatched anywhere in the code, provided that they are dispatched before a response is generated.

+### Option 1 - using dict

 ```python
 # anywhere in code